 Choosing a credit card can be intimidating, especially if it’s your first card.
 Hundreds of options are advertised and they’re all touted as the best.
 If you understand credit card basics, you can avoid costly and unnecessary fees and other problems consumers run into.
-To help you get started, we’ve covered the basics here so that you can find the credit card that best to meets your needs.
+To help you get started, we’ve covered the basics here to help you find the credit card that best meets your needs.

 What is the best credit card?

 No single credit card is perfect for everyone.
-The right card for you really depends on your financial situation and how you plan to use your card.
+A card that is right for you really depends on your financial situation and how you plan to use your card.
 For many consumers, including those new to credit, narrow and focus your search to those that you may qualify for.

 Without a strong credit score, credit history, credit background , you may need to take out a starter card that has no rewards, a higher interest rate, or one that has an annual fee, or even a secured card that requires you to provide a cash deposit for collateral.